 Download and learn Hawk Sounds and Eagle Sounds to use for your wildlife watching.
 Can be easily added to your sound device or electronic call or just use them as a ringtone.

 Birds like any other living creature have their own way of communication.
 They produce different sounds communicating different messages to other birds.
 The good thing about their sounds is that it can communicate to people.
-For example Hawk Sounds, Eagle Sounds alert on approaching enemy or it can be an indication of prey.
-They produce laud sounds which are heard over long distances.
-For bird keepers it is necessary to learn their sounds to communicate to them.
+For example Hawk Sounds, Eagle Sounds alert on approaching an enemy or it can be an indication of prey.
+They produce loud sounds which are heard over long distances.
+For bird keepers, it is necessary to learn their sounds to communicate to them.
 That is why as human we can decide to download birds’ sound and use it to communicate to them.
+These aren’t all birds you’ll find in the bird cages at the store.

 - A chatter call